yogeshagr/golang/src/gopl.io/gobook.md

 by functions in the same package, the author of that package can ensure that all those functions maintain the object's internal invariants.

+## ch7: Interfaces
+- Concrete types: A concrete type specifies the exact representation of its values and exposes the intrinsic operations of that representation, such as arithmetic for numbers, or indexing, append, and range for slices.
+A concrete type may also provide additional behaviors through its methods.
+When you have a value of a concrete type, you know exactly what it is and what you can do with it.

+- Interface type: There is another kind of type in Go called an interface type.
+An interface is an abstract type.
+It doesn't expose the representation or internal structure of its values, or the set of basic operations they support;
+it reveals only some of their methods.
+When you have a value of an interface type, you know nothing about what it is; you know only what it can do, or more precisely, what behaviors are provided by its methods.

 ## Coding style
 - Normal practice in Go is to deal with the error in the if block and then return, so that the successful execution path is not indented.